penumbra-zone/penv/README.md

 between versions.
 For these reasons, using outdated versions of the Penumbra client software won't work against updated nodes.

-Additionally, node operators or developers may wish to test migration processes. `pvm` makes this easier by allowing users to set up isolated Penumbra environments, associating a particular version of software with configuration and data necessary to run Penumbra.
+Additionally, node operators or developers may wish to test migration processes. `penv` makes this easier by allowing users to set up isolated Penumbra environments, associating a particular version of software with configuration and data necessary to run Penumbra.

 ## Installation

-`pvm` works by setting up pre-command execution hooks in your shell to set the appropriate environment.
+`penv` works by setting up pre-command execution hooks in your shell to set the appropriate environment.

 Each shell will require its own installation process.